 Mr Diamond is one of several top executives at Barclays who have thrown their weight behind Mr Romney to help defeat President Barack Obama.
 He also hosted similar events in support of John McCain during the 2008 presidential campaign.

-At least 15 of Barclays Capital’s most senior bankers based in the US have donated $2,500 to the Romney campaign, the maximum allowable individual donation per election, Federal Election Committee filings show.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+At least 15 of Barclays Capital’s most senior bankers based in the US have donated $2,500 to the Romney campaign, the maximum allowable individual donation per election, Federal Election Committee filings show.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Mr Romney earned a $50,000 speaking fee from Barclays in 2011.